prostomarkeloff/betterconf/README.md

 ## Installation

-I recommend you use poetry:
+I recommend you to use poetry:

 ```sh
 poetry add betterconf